lukacsarpad/notes-and-solutions/README.md

-# notes-and-solutions
+# Notes and solutions

-This repository contains notes I take on topics of interest to me (mostly physics and mathematics), and solutions to problems in textbooks I use to brush up my knowledge on some topics.
+This repository contains notes I took on topics of interest to me (mostly physics and mathematics), and solutions to problems in textbooks I use to brush up my knowledge on some topics.

 The text of the problems is not included in the solutions due to copyright reasons.